 Community Health Section

-Public Health Nursing (PHN): Karen Mahan, R.N., M.P.H., (307) 777-7275.
-PHN offices are located throughout the counties in Wyoming, and provide direct services in the areas of communicable disease, disease and injury prevention, emergency preparedness, health promotion, maternal and child health, and pre-admission screening for nursing home placement.
-PHN serves as the local service provider for many departmental programs including immunizations, Maternal and Family Health, and Nurse Family Partnerships.
+Public Health Nursing (PHN): 307-777-7275.
+PHN offices are located throughout Wyoming and provide direct services in the areas of communicable disease, disease and injury prevention, emergency preparedness, health promotion, maternal and child health, and pre-admission for nursing home placement.
+PHN services as the local service provider for many departmental programs include immunizations, Maternal and Child Health and Nurse Family Partnerships.

-WIC Program: Janet Moran, RD, MS, (307) 777-7494.
-Program that provides a nutritious supplemental food package, nutrition, and breast-feeding education and health referral to pregnant, postpartum, and breast-feeding women; infants; and children up to age five whose incomes fall at or below 185% of poverty and who exhibit a nutrition-related health risk.
-Services to an average of 11,500 clients per month are provided through 17 local WIC offices serving 37 Wyoming communities.
+Women, Infants, and Children (WIC) Unit: 307-777-7494.
+The unit provides a nutritious supplemental food package, nutrition, and breast-feeding education and health referrals to pregnant, postpartum, and breast-feeding women, infants, and children up to age five whose incomes fall at or below 185% of poverty and who exhibit a nutrition-related health risk.
+Services to an average of 10,500 clients per month are provided through 19 local WIC offices serving 35 Wyoming communities.